arangodb/docs/3.5/indexing-persistent.md

 {% hint 'warning' %}
 The persistent index type is deprecated from version 3.4.0 on for the MMFiles storage engine.
-If you use the RocksDB storage engine, you can replace it with a persistent index, which has the same properties.
+Use the RocksDB storage engine instead, where all indexes are persistent.
 {% endhint %}

 Introduction to Persistent Indexes